Reporting Sexual Misconduct & Getting Support

 Various resources within the University and local community are available for individuals who have experienced sexual harassment or sexual misconduct of any kind.
 Regardless of which resource(s) an individual chooses to access, the situation will be handled with sensitivity and care to protect the privacy of the individual/s involved.

-Confidential Resources: A person who desires confidentiality should make contact with one of the confidential resources/support services listed below.
-Information shared with a confidential resource does not have be reported to the University, Title IX Coordinator or law enforcement for investigation unless the person disclosing the confidential resources later chooses to engage those resources.
+Confidential Resources: An individual who desires confidentiality should make contact with one of the confidential resources/support services listed below.
+Information shared with a confidential resource does not have be reported to the University, Title IX Coordinator or law enforcement for investigation unless the individual disclosing the confidential resources later chooses to engage those resources.

-The University of Scranton Counseling Center (570) 941-7620 provides confidential counseling services to University students from Mon-Fri 8:30am-4:30pm during the academic year.
-The Counseling Center is located on the 6th floor O’Hara Hall, at the corner of Linden and Jefferson.
+- The University of Scranton Counseling Center (570) 941-7620, located on the 6th floor O’Hara Hall, at the corner of Linden St. and Jefferson Ave., provides confidential counseling services to University students from Mon-Fri 8:30am-4:30pm during the academic year.
 Upon request, the Counseling Center will provide counseling as well as referrals to agencies off-campus.

-Employee Assistance Program: (1-800-327-2255) The Employee Assistance Program (EAP), BalanceWorks, offers professional counselor services, including confidential counseling in-person or over the phone for a variety of stressful issues including sexual harassment and misconduct.
-Member and group numbers may be found by visiting www.scranton.edu/hr, click on Benefits > Additional Benefits > Employee Assistance Program.
+- Employee Assistance Program: (1-800-327-2255) NexGenEAP, offers professional counselor services, including confidential counseling in-person or over the phone for a variety of stressful issues including sexual harassment and misconduct.
+Member and group numbers may be found by visiting https://www.scranton.edu/hr/benefits/employee-assistance-program.shtml

 Additional Resources and Support Services for Students – Private but Not Confidential

-Regardless of which resource(s) a student chooses to access, the situation will be handled with sensitivity and care to protect the privacy of the student/s involved.
+Regardless of which resource(s) an individual chooses to access, the situation will be handled with sensitivity and care to protect the privacy of the individual/s involved.

-Campus Ministries (570) 941-7419 is located in the DeNaples Center, Suite 200 and offers pastoral support.
+- Campus Ministries (570) 941-7419, located in the DeNaples Center, Suite 200, offers pastoral support.
 Students may stop by the office and ask to speak to a priest or campus minister or schedule an appointment.
 Although Campus Ministries staff are not confidential employees, ordained priests acting in their pastoral capacity are confidential and will not report to the Title IX Coordinator.

-The Jane Kopas Women’s Center (570) 941-6194 is located in the DeNaples Center, Suite 205.
-The Center is a safe and comfortable gathering place that also provides educational programming, leadership development, resources and referrals.
+- The Jane Kopas Women’s Center (570) 941-6194, located in the DeNaples Center, Suite 205 offers a safe and comfortable gathering place and also provides educational programming, leadership development, resources and referrals.

-The Title IX Coordinator, Christinbe M. Black (Interim), (570) 941-6645 in the Office of Equity and Diversity.
-This office located in the Institute of Molecular Biology and Medicine, Suite 100, provides programs, resources, and support.
-The Title IX Coordinator is available to discuss any questions regarding the Sexual Harassment and Sexual Misconduct Policy, to assist a student in accessing resources and support services and to facilitate the investigation and resolution of reports of conduct that may violate the Sexual Harassment and Sexual Misconduct Policy.
+- The Title IX Coordinator, Elizabeth Garcia, (570) 941-6645 is in the Office of Equity and Diversity located in the Institute of Molecular Biology and Medicine, Suite 100.
+The Title IX Coordinator or Deputy Title IX Coordinator is available to discuss any questions regarding the Sexual Harassment and Sexual Misconduct Policy, to assist an individual in accessing resources and support services, and to facilitate the investigation and resolution of reports of conduct that may violate the Sexual Harassment and Sexual Misconduct Policy.

-University Police (570) 941-7777 are available to coordinate with various resources to provide for the safety and well-being of the person who experienced sexual assault or sexual misconduct.
+- University Police (570) 941-7777, located on level 2 of the Parking Pavilion, corner of Mulberry St. and Monroe Ave., are available to coordinate with various resources to provide for the safety and well-being of an individual who experienced sexual assault or sexual misconduct.
 This may include transporting a student to a hospital for medical care, assisting in obtaining a Protection from Abuse Order from the local court, and/or coordinating with appropriate legal authorities including the Lackawanna County District Attorney’s Office and the Victim/Witness Unit.

-The Dean of Students/Deputy Title IX Coordinator, Lauren Rivera, (570) 941-7680 is located in the DeNaples Student Center, Suite 201.
-The Dean of Students (or designee) meets with students to offer support and resource information, safeguard the larger University community, discuss formal reporting options, and review the Title IX investigation process.
+- The Dean of Students/Deputy Title IX Coordinator, Lauren Rivera, (570) 941-7680, located in the DeNaples Student Center, Suite 201, meets with students to offer support and resource information, safeguard the larger University community, discuss formal reporting options, and review the Title IX investigation process.
 The information, resources and support provided by the Dean of Students is outlined in detail in the Sexual Harassment and Sexual Misconduct policy.

 The University of Scranton strives to provide members of the campus community with fair and equitable resolution processes that include both formal and informal options.

-- Reporting parties have the right to notify law enforcement of incidents and to receive assistance from campus personnel in doing so.
+- Reporting individuals have the right to notify law enforcement of incidents and to receive assistance from campus personnel.

-- Reporting parties may decline to report to law enforcement if they so wish*.
+- Reporting individuals may decline to report to law enforcement if they so wish.*

-- Reporting parties have the right to have their report investigated and resolved internally by the University
+- Reporting individuals have the right to have their report investigated and resolved internally by the University

-- All parties have equal opportunities to have a support person of their choosing present throughout all resolution proceedings (including interviews, meetings, etc.).
-A support person can be a campus community member, family member, friend, attorney, etc.
+- Complainants and Respondents have the right to have a support person of their choosing present throughout all resolution proceedings (including interviews, meetings, etc.).
+A support person can be a campus community member, family member, friend, attorney, etc., with certain exceptions.

 - Reporting parties and witnesses will receive amnesty for minor infractions (e.g., drug and alcohol violations that don’t affect the safety of the greater campus community) that are secondary to incidents of sexual misconduct.